 Here are the five cheese options you can get stamps for.

-Tip: It’s a fun idea and if you’re going to try all of these cheese items anyway, I say go for it because it’s free cheesecake.
-But if you’re not planning to try all of these items, I say skip the challenge – the cheesecake is okay but not great.
-I’d go with one of the other cheesecakes I recommend instead and save your money, especially since out of the five items on the cheese formage – I really only enjoyed two of them.
+Tip: It’s a fun idea and if you’re going to try all of these cheese items anyway, I say go for it because it’s a free prize.
+But if you’re not planning to try all of these items, I say skip the challenge unless the prize is just amazingly delicious!

 Tips for Your Visit

-If you’re going early when things first open, get there before 11AM and walk toward the back of the park (or come in the International Gateway entrance).
+If you’re going early when things first open, walk toward the back of the park (or come in the International Gateway entrance).
 All of the booths at the very front had really long lines early because people just stopped at the closest booth they could find.
 Lines were much shorter further from the entrance to the park.

 Look through the menu, or even better this post with my Food and Wine festival food reviews, the day before so you can make a plan.
 You’ll save time having to read the small signs by each of the booths if you know what you really want to try.